Pope warns Catholic clergy to be humble, not hypocrites

 On his first day in South Korea on Thursday, Francis made a splash with his choice of car for the five-day visit, a modest locally-made Kia Soul.

-At the hilltop center, he joked with nuns that he had to cut short his time with them because if it went beyond dark "the helicopters risk crashing into the mountain".
+At the hilltop centre, he joked with nuns that he had to cut short his time with them because if it went beyond dark "the helicopters risk crashing into the mountain".

 Earlier on Saturday in Seoul, the pope beatified 124 Korean martyrs who were killed for refusing to renounce Christianity in the 18th and 19th centuries.
 Beatification is the last step before sainthood in the Roman Catholic Church.